AM505/1000WordsSite/README.md

 * A "win animation" on submission of the correct answer.

 ### Overall site
-The site overall has minimal to no styling, this is somewhat intentional from a minimalistic point of view, as well as the aspects of the site that do have color are more attention grabing because of the lack of color else where.
+The site overall has minimal to no styling, this is somewhat intentional from a minimalistic point of view, as well as the aspects of the site that do have colour are more attention grabing because of the lack of colour else where.
-It also had the added benifit of saving me some time in terms of styling.
+It also had the added benefit of saving me some time in terms of styling.

-### Features yet to be impelemented
+### Features yet to be implemented

 * An end game screen.

 ## Technologies Used
-* html, css and javascript.
+* HTML, CSS and JavaScript.

-### Frameworks, Libraries & Programs Used

 ## Testing